Skip to main content

 └─────────────────────────────────────┘

-When you run vite build, you're running Rollup with Vite's plugin transform layer on top.
+When you run vite build, you are running Rollup with Vite's plugin transform layer on top.
 The output quality is identical to running Rollup directly.
+This means choosing between them is not about output quality — it is about what else you need around the build step.

 // rollup.config.js — for a npm library